-At first I thought this could work and I thought I had the best deal because I could go out at night, (get the free cocktails we get on the pub crawl because we worked there) and not have to worry about taking photos or even bringing my camera out drinking with me.
+At first I thought this could work and I thought I had the best deal because I could go out at night, (get the free staff cocktails on the pub crawl) and not have to worry about taking photos or even bringing my camera out drinking with me.

 However, it soon changed to him shooting alternate days to me and eventually working every day.
 ‘Conveniently,’ my boss said to me that we don’t have any more photography or social media work so I could continue to work there if I did the midnight – 8am night shifts at reception.
 I didn’t think this was fair so I left.

 This may sound like an odd and unfortunate story but the silver lining is that ever since I bought this camera I have enjoyed photography so much more and have even booked paid shoots!
-Although I mainly travel alone, my camera has become my little travel companion that keeps me company on all of my trips now!
+Although I mainly travel alone, my camera has now become my little travel companion that keeps me company on all of my trips!

 – Antipodean Jen